On this page

 1. Investment bonds

-Investment earnings from investment bonds are not included in your taxable income as the tax is paid within the bond structure.
+As an additional sweetener, the investment earnings from investment bonds are not included in your taxable income as the tax on them is paid within the bond structure.

 2. Family trusts